Tezsure/Tezster-GUI/README.md

 _You are now ready to use the app or start the code development._

 ## Building Packages for All Platforms

+Each platform has an associated `npm run` configuration to help you build on each platform more easily.
+Because each platform has different (but similar) build processes, they require different configuration.

 To create the build package for different OS based environment run :